 When the signature is saved, the document records and encrypts information about the Adobe account, computer, date, and time of the signing.
 As a result, the file itself acts as a record of who signed it and when.
 The signer then emails the document back to Legal, who collects any necessary additional signatures and saves it.

 PDFs aren’t the only solution, though.
-With a contract management system (CMS), eSignatures can also be managed entirely online.
+With a contract lifecycle management system (CLM), eSignatures can also be managed entirely online.
 An online-only system is often more efficient because it doesn’t require the recipient to download or upload any files.
 The signer can simply view the contract page and submit their signature directly.

 All the necessary information is collected by the CMS.
 As soon as the document is signed, the CMS notifies the next person involved in the contract, such as the Legal team member responsible for it.
 They can immediately view the signed contract and proceed to the next steps.
 This cuts down signing time even more than a PDF eSignature since there’s no need to email anything back and forth.